Online Submissions

 - The authors have read the Scope, Publication Ethics & Malpractice Statement, and Editorial Policies of the journal.

-- When drafting the manuscript, the authors adhered to the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
-The authors meet all 4 ICMJE criteria for authorship, including the criteria for making substantial contributions to the work, drafting the manuscript, checking the final version of the manuscript prior to publication, and accepting responsibility for the work as a whole and for each individual element of it, as well as the obligation to respond promptly to editorial enquiries before and after publication.
+- When drafting the manuscript, the authors adhered to ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
+The authors meet the four mandatory ICMJE criteria for authorship, including: 1) substantial contributions to the study concept, design, analysis, and/or result interpretation; 2) drafting the manuscript and substantive (logical) editing; 3) checking the final version of the manuscript prior to publication, and 4) accepting responsibility for the work as a whole and for each individual element, as well as the ability to respond promptly to editorial enquiries before and after publication.

-- Each author checked the spelling of their name in Russian and English (its correspondence with ORCID), their affiliation, the correctness of the ORCID number, as well as the up-to-date status of its completion.
+- Each author checked the spelling of their names in Russian and English ( according to ORCID), their affiliation, correct ORCID number, as well as its up-to-date status of completion.

 - The authors have appointed a corresponding author, to whom they delegate the primary responsibility for communication with the journal.